ErikPlachta/ErikPlachta/README.md

 ---

-**I'm a software developer, IT Director, project manager, and productivity nerd.**
+**I'm a software developer, IT engineer / director, project manager, and productivity nerd.**

 I enjoy identifying patterns to build modular infrastructure and designs.
 Once you understand the problem, it's easy to build thoughtful, light-weight, and modular framework.

 ---

+**I'm a professional IT Engineer and MSP Director**

+- I have over 10 years of experince managing and providing IT services to small businesses and large scale businesses.
+- My expertise is in customer service, software support/training, hardware support, Windows, network infrastructure, and small business operating strategy.
+- I also have a lot of experience in building/managing SaaS based MSP service models with an MVP service strategy built around automation and remote services.

-🥇 **Python, PowerShell, and SQL are the primary languages I use profesionally**
+**Python, PowerShell, and SQL are the primary languages I use profesionally**

-- I've beena professional IT Engineer for over 10 years.
-Along with providing IT services, I build custom software solutions to automate what I can.
+- Along with providing IT services, I build custom software solutions to automate what I can.
 Developing with Python and PowerShell is a part of my every-day job.
 - In 2017, I also started working directly with a SQL Engineer to provide SQL support and services to remote clients.
 We primarily use Python, SQL, and PoweShel.

 ---

-🥈 **Secondary is JavaScript, CSS, and HTML**
+**Secondary is JavaScript, CSS, and HTML**

 - For the past 2 years, I've been learning these languages to bridge the gap from backend and front.
 - Currently taking classes at [UNC Charlotte](https://www.charlotte.edu) to expand my knowledge and build a solid foundation.